Russian submarine Krasnoyarsk (K-571)

-K-571 Krasnoyarsk is a Yasen-class nuclear-powered cruise missile submarine of the Russian Navy.
+K-571 Krasnoyarsk is a Yasen-class nuclear-powered attack submarine of the Russian Navy.
 It is the third boat of the project Yasen-M. Considerable changes were made to the initial Yasen design.
 Differences in the project have appeared sufficient to consider it as a new upgraded version Yasen-M (Ясень-М).
 The submarine is named after the city of Krasnoyarsk.